-If already have the Arduino IDE installed, so I just plug the micro USB connector to the NodeMCU board and plug the other end of the cable to my PC.
+I already have the Arduino IDE installed, so I just plugged the micro USB connector to the NodeMCU board and plugged the other end of the cable to my PC.

 Opening Arduino IDE, I clicked on the Tools/Port item of the IDE’s menu.
 I found no additional port, meaning that the NodeMCU V3 board was not detected.